qial/vjspout/README.md

 #### Effect Keys
 Pressing number 1 to 9 selects that effect.
+Pressing shift + number toggles an effect being always on Pressing 0 turns off all effects
 Some effects have changeable parameters:

 - q/a - control param 1